linjungz/chat-with-your-doc/README.md

 ## Features

-- Upload documents as external knowledge base for Azure OpenAI GPT-4/ChatGPT.
+- Upload documents as external knowledge base for GPT-4/ChatGPT, support both `Azure OpenAI Services` and `OpenAI`
 - Support various format including PDF, DOCX, PPTX, TXT and etc.
 - Chat with the document content, ask questions, and get relevant answers based on the context.
 - User-friendly interface to ensure seamless interaction.